Overview

 , and purplechalk

-) connected to the Brainy
+) that are connected to Brainy

-in a MATCH
+in the first MATCH

 statement.
 This variable u